 Legislation in 1997 accelerated the correlation weighting implementation schedule so that the provision was fully implemented in the 1997-1998 school year.
 That meant the correlation weighting applied at the 3.6121 percent rate to all districts having enrollments of 1,800 or more beginning in the 1997-1998 school year.
 The correlation weighting factor was modified by both the 1998 and 1999 Legislatures.
-A 1998 amendment applied the correlation weighting factor to all school districts with at least 1,750 enrollment, beginning in the 1998-1999 school year, and the 1999 amendment applied the correlation weighting factor to all school districts with a population weighting factor to all school districts with a population weighting and placed the funding attributable to this weighting into the BSAPP which increased it to \$4,107.
+A 1998 amendment applied the correlation weighting factor to all school districts with at least 1,750 enrollment, beginning in the 1998-1999 school year, and the 1999 amendment applied the correlation weighting factor to all school districts with 1,725 and over enrollment, beginning in 1999-2000.
+During the regular 2005 Legislative Session, HB 2247 deleted correlation weighting and placed the funding attributable to this weighting into the BSAPP which increased it to \$4,107.
 A 2005 amendment also accelerated the correlation weighting to 1,662 or more beginning in the 2005-2006 school year.
 A 2006 amendment changed the name from "correlation weighting" to "high enrollment weighting" and adjusted the threshold to 1,637 in the 2006-2007 school year and 1,622 in the 2007-2008 school year.
 The correlation weighting has remained the same since the 2007-2008 school year.
 A history of correlation weighting adjustment is shown below.